BREAKFAST WITH BARBIE CEREAL

 character that was initially sold to adults, but became popular with children

-who enjoyed dressing her in a variety of outfits.
-That was what Ruth had in
+who enjoyed dressing her in a variety of outfits as Ruth had in mind for her

-instant success, thanks largely in part to the television advertising campaign
+thanks largely in part to the television advertising campaign never before

-never before utilized for that type of toy.
-A wide number of accessories were
+utilized for that type of toy.
+A wide number of accessories were made for the

-made for the doll, ranging from clothing to habitats.
-The line was gradually
+doll, ranging from clothing to habitats.
+The line was gradually expanded to

 diverse representation, younger